FelixAugenstein/watson-assistant-tutorial/README.md

 ![Create dialog node Greeting](readme_images/offerings.png)

 In the next step create a dialog node for the intent `#Purchase`.
 Click on the "Customize"-button on the upper right and enable Slots in the pop-up window by clicking the "turn on"-switch and finally click "Apply".
 Check for the 4 entities you created earlier `@bicycle`, `@bell`, `@delivery` and `@payment_method`.
 As an operator select "any".
 Context variables such as "$bicycle" will be created automatically in the "Save it as"-input field.
-Then write a text in the "If not present ask"-input field and ask the user about the entity and make sure to mention the options, for instance: "Which bike would you like to buy?
+Then write a text in the "If not present, ask"-input field and ask the user about the entity and make sure to mention the options, for instance: "Which bike would you like to buy?
 The Citybike, Mountainbike or E-Bike?".

 ![Create dialog node Greeting](readme_images/enable-slots.png)